-Not all stress is bad however.
+Not all stress is bad, however.
 There are times when stress is welcomed.
 Sometimes we need that extra kick of adrenaline to perform at our best.
 For example, when we are about to sit an exam, do a presentation or when we are in fact threatened and need to have all energy on board to make a speedy escape from danger.
-The problem these days however, is that we have so many stressors in our lives which we can indeed have no more control over.
-The stressors which I find to be the most prevalent include: Work stress, personal relationships and financial stress.
+The problem these days, however, is that we have so many stressors in our lives which we can indeed have no more control over.
+The stressors which I find to be the most prevalent include Work stress, personal relationships and financial stress.
 So how do we keep our stress down?
 We need to firstly figure out what our main stressors are.
 What are the things that make you sick with worry and cause you sleepless nights?
-By firstly evaluating what your stressors are, is the fist step in being able to start working on reducing your stress.
+By firstly evaluating what your stressors are, is the first step in being able to start working on reducing your stress.

 5) Accept your panic attacks/anxiety.